The Best Coda Alternatives in 2026 (Docs Meet Databases)

 Teams that mainly want a great wiki and knowledge base, not a database tool.

 Slite focuses on documentation and knowledge sharing: a distraction-free editor, easy organization, and an AI that surfaces answers from your content.
 If your Coda use leans toward docs and wikis rather than tables, Slite is a cleaner, more focused alternative.
+Among your business, it earns its spot for the reasons above.

 Microsoft Loop